swatso2020/Homework03/README.md

 # Homework03
 This is a random password generator.
-It will allow the user generate a password that in includes numbers, letters(upper case and lower case), and special characters
+It will allow the user generate a password that in includes numbers, letters(upper case and lower case), and special characters.
+User can generate the password as much as they like.